-Configuration parameters having significant impact are --dispersion, --peakdetection, --wradius, --wdegree, and --wmode.
+Configuration parameters having significant impact are --dispersion, --peakdetection, --wradius, --wdegree, --wmode and --wmosmode.

 MAPPED\SCREEN\FLAT\MXU: rectified and wavelength calibrated master screen flat field image (see entry MASTER\SCREEN\FLAT\MXU in this Section).
 This is the result of applying the extraction mask derived from the flat field and arc lamp exposures to the master flat field frame itself.
 This image is typically used for instrument health monitoring.
-Its size is identical to the size of the REDUCED\LAMP\MXU image (see corresponding entry in this Section).
+Its size is identical to the size of the RE-DUCED\LAMP\MXU image (see corresponding entry in this Section).